beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 2. The column names are not easy to read and understand.
 3. Most of the checks will pass and the information ratio (about the failed tests) is very low.

-Further more, the `Audit-Balance-Control` framework in most Data Quality Management (DQM) tools may require total number of severe and warning failure counts.
+Furthermore, the `Audit-Balance-Control` framework in most Data Quality Management (DQM) tools may require total number of severe and warning failure counts.

 Following code snippet converts the above dataframe into a more compact format that is easy to read and understand.